-But I apprehend that Saul's violent opposition to the truth is to be ascribed in no small measure to certain convictions which had been awakened in his conscience by what he had seen and heard of the Gospel, and the conduct of its professors - convictions which were not effectual to subdue, but were abundantly sufficient to stir up and exasperate his enmity.
-It does not appear that he had been present at the crucifixion of Christ; but he was present as an interested and active spectator at the death of Stephen, the first martyr for the truth.
-He had heard his sublime discourse, and looked at his countenance, when "his face seemed as it had been the face of an angel," - and witnessed his triumphant death, when he fell asleep saying, "Lord Jesus, receive my spirit;" - and, "Lord, do not lay this sin to their charge."
-Such a scene must have made some impression on a mind like Paul's; if it did not disarm and subdue, it would excite and exasperate.
-It might, and probably did, awaken some inward misgiving - some secret suspicion that possibly there might be truth in that Gospel which Stephen sealed with his blood; and some feeling of uneasiness, amounting even to pain.
-For such is often the effect of conviction awakened in the conscience of unbelieving men.

-This is remarkably evinced when it is said of those who surrounded Stephen on that memorable occasion, "When they heard these things, they were cut to the heart, and gnashed at him with their teeth."
-And again, of those who listened to the faithful testimony of Peter and the other apostles, "When they heard that, they were cut to the heart, and took counsel to slay them."
-The arrow of conviction, where it fails to bring the sinner bleeding to Christ, saying, "What must I do to be saved?" it seldom fails to exasperate his natural enmity, so as to rouse his violent opposition to Christ and his cause.
-Thus, whenever we see a man breathing out violence and threats against the ministers or people of God, we are ready to think that at one time, that sinner must have had an arrow sticking fast in his conscience; and that he is uneasy, and restless, and wretched within, in consequence of its rankling and festering sore.
-And I think that Paul had experienced some such convictions.
-This appears from the language of our Lord when he said to him, "It is hard for you to kick against the goads."
-It is as if he had been pricked in his heart, and as if he was goaded on to violence and bloodshed by convictions which he was determined to kick against and resist - in so far as they tended to subdue his haughty spirit to the faith and obedience of the Gospel.
-So too, king Saul's persecution of David was stimulated by the secret consciousness of his own guilt, and a lurking suspicion that David was the Lord's anointed.
+But I apprehend that Saul's violent opposition to the truth is to be ascribed, in no small measure, to certain convictions which had been awakened in his conscience by what he had seen and heard of the Gospel, and the conduct of its professors, convictions which were not effectual to subdue, but were abundantly sufficient to stir up and exasperate his enmity.
+It does not appear that he had been present at the crucifixion of Christ; but he was present, as an interested and active spectator, at the death of Stephen, the first martyr for the truth; he had heard his sublime discourse, and looked on his countenance when 'his face seemed as it had been the face of and angel,' and witnessed his triumphant death, when he fell asleep, saying, 'Lord Jesus, receive my Spirit,' and 'Lord, lay not this sin to their charge;' and on a mind like Paul's such a scene must have made some impression.
+If it did not disarm and subdue, it would excite and exasperate.
+It might, and probably did, awaken some inward misgiving, some secret suspicion that possibly there might be truth in that Gospel which Stephen sealed with his blood, and some feeling of uneasiness, amounting even to pain, for such is often the effect of conviction awakened in the conscience of unbelieving men, as is remarkably evinced when it is said of those who surrounded Stephen on that memorable occasion, 'When they heard these things, they were cut to the heart, and gnashed on him with their teeth;' and again, of those who listened to the faithful testimony of Peter and the other apostles, 'When they heard that, they were cut to the heart, and took counsel to slay them.'
+The arrow of conviction, where it fails to bring the sinner bleeding to Christ, saying, 'What must I do to be saved? seldom fails to exasperate his natural enmity, so as to rouse his violent opposition to Christ and his cause; insomuch that, when at any time we see a man breathing out violence and threatenings against the ministers and people of God, we are ready to think that at one time that sinner must have had an arrow sticking fast in his conscience, and that he is uneasy, and restless, and wretched within, in consequence of its rankling and festering sore.
+And that Paul had experienced some such convictions, appears, I think, from the language of our Lord,' when he said to him, 'It is hard for thee to kick against the pricks.'
+It is as if he had been pricked in his heart, and as if he was goaded on to violence and bloodshed by convictions which he was determined to kick against and resist, in so far as they tended to subdue his haughty spirit to the faith and obedience of the Gospel; just as king Saul's persecution of David was stimulated by a secret consciousness of his own guilt, and a lurking suspicion that David was the Lord's Anointed.